pypy/pypy/pypy/doc/faq.rst

   means that anybody is free to promote and develop anything; but it also means that you must let us choose* not *to go into that direction ourselves.*

-Yes, it is possible with enough effort to compile small self-contained pieces of RPython code doing a few performance-sensitive things.
-But this case is not interesting for us.
-If you needed to rewrite the code in RPython, you could as well have rewritten it in C or C++ or Java for example.
-These are much more supported, much more documented languages `:-)`

 ---------------------------------------------------
 Which backends are there for the RPython toolchain?